-- the legislative and regulatory environments of the jurisdictions where the Corporation carries on business or has operations; - the ability of the Corporation to achieve drilling success consistent with management's expectations; - the ability of the Corporation to market its oil and natural gas and to transport its oil and natural gas to market;

-- the ability of the Corporation to obtain capital to finance its exploration, development and operations;
+- the legislative and regulatory environments of the jurisdictions where the Corporation carries on business or has operations; - the impact of U.S. legislative and regulatory policies, including the introduction of tariffs by the new U.S. administration; - the ability of the Corporation to achieve drilling success consistent with management's expectations; - the ability of the Corporation to market its oil and natural gas and to transport its oil and natural gas to market; - the ability of the Corporation to obtain capital to finance its exploration, development and operations;

 - commodity prices and royalty regimes;

 - the impact of increasing competition;

 - availability of skilled labour;

 - timing and amount of capital expenditures;

 - the price of oil and natural gas;

 - conditions in general economic and financial markets;

 - royalty rates and future operating costs; and

 - the Corporation's ability to obtain additional financing to finance its exploration, development and operations, and its ability to secure such financing on satisfactory terms.